cbrem/Schwing/README.md

 #Schwing.js

 Schwing.js contains an interpreter and environment for a mini-language which can wait for asynchronous function calls to return.
-Schwing.js can optionally be paired with EfforlessIO -- if it is, it provides synchronous wrappers around EffortlessIO's asynchronous functions.
+Schwing.js can optionally be paired with EffortlessIO -- if it is, it provides synchronous wrappers around EffortlessIO's asynchronous functions.

 ##Methods